jetfirephp/db/readme.md

  // ]
  // JetFire\Db\Model::provide($db);

- // And for retrieve data you have to possible way
+ // And for retrieve data you have 2 possible ways

  // 1)
  $accounts = Model::table('Account')->all();